t29512/portfolio/README.md

 Hello!
 This is Viktor Hsieh.

-My personal website build with Html, Sass and Javascript.
+This is my personal website build with HTML, Sass and JavaScript.

 Feel free to contact me if it interests you, thank you :>